In celebration of heart health month, I share the best foods for heart health according to a food loving dietitian.

 Beans and Legumes

 Beans, beans, they’re good for your heart!
 The more you eat, the more you – well, you know the rest.
+They truly are some of the best foods for heart health.
 Beans and other pulses are not only a great plant-based protein, but they’re rich in resistant starch and fibre, which research suggests may help reduce “bad” LDL cholesterol.
 Throw a handful of chickpeas into your salad, white beans in your soups, black beans in your taco, and lentils in your curry for a heart-healthy (and money conscious) meal!

 Nuts and Seeds

 As a fantastic source of monounsaturated fats and fibre, nuts and seeds can be your heart healthy BFF.
 Some nuts and seeds, like walnuts, flax or hemp hearts, even have plant-based omega-3s as well!
 Research has found that eating nuts on the regular is associated with lower risk of heart disease, so choose your favourite (almonds, walnuts, pistachios, hemp hearts, sunflower seeds, flax, or chia are a few of our go-tos), and toss them into salads, on stir-fries, pastas, or eat them on their own as a snack.